Celerium/SentinelOne-PowerShellWrapper/.github/CODE_OF_CONDUCT.md

 ## Attribution

-> This Code of Conduct is adapted from the [Probot](https://github.com/probot/template/blob/master/CODE_OF_CONDUCT.md) Code of Conduct.
+> This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html) Code of Conduct.

-> Which was adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html) Code of Conduct.